-Grab this free printable Earth Day Scavenger Hunt activity and inspire kids to learn more about our environment!
+Grab this free Earth Day Scavenger Hunt printable activity and inspire kids to learn more about our environment!

 April is a great time to teach our kids about going green, eco-friendly behaviors and ways they can help the environment.

-As we introduce eco-friendly behaviors to our children, it's not only important to teach them HOW to do the behavior (such as recycling a plastic bottle) but also critical that we share with them WHY we are doing these things.
+As we introduce environmental behaviors to our children, it's not only important to teach them HOW to do the behavior (such as recycling a plastic bottle) but also critical that we share with them WHY we are doing these things.

 Why do we sort out our recycling?

 Why shouldn't be let the water run when we brush our teeth?

 We sometimes miss the opportunities to discuss the impact our behaviors can have on the world around us.